Habiba Mohamed Ahmed Alymohmed: Professional Tour Experience

 In 2013, as a 14 year old, Mohamed won the Malaysian Tour Grand Final, making her the youngest player ever to win a tour title.
 She followed that up with titles at the 2014 Edinburgh and Paderborn Opens before she won the 2014 World Junior Championship, a tournament in which she defeated both Nour El Sherbini and Nouran Gohar.
 Her first International 25k win came at the 2014 Atlantis Open where, as the 6th seed, she defeated Nour El Tayeb in an all-Egyptian final to take home the crown.

 Mohamed reached the final of the 2015 HKFC International tournament, losing to Annie Au.
-Her strong performance throughout her professional career lead to a #18 world ranking, making her the youngest ever to reach top 20 to date.
-Despite her very young age, Mohamed managed to beat world top 5 players making her one of the most successful female squash players.
+Her strong performance throughout her professional career led to a #18 world ranking, making her the youngest ever to reach top 20 to date.
+Despite her very young age, Mohamed managed to beat world top 5 players, making her one of the most successful female squash players.